18jeffreyma/OpenHands/openhands/agenthub/rlm_agent/README.md

 **Flow:**
 ```
+Shared ATTEMPT/CHARACTERIZE system prompt
-CHARACTERIZE system prompt -> characterize_transition message (user) ->
+-> characterize_transition message (rendered from `characterize_transition.j2`)
-tool calls (tests, profiling) -> finish_characterization(title, summary)
+-> tool calls (tests, profiling) -> finish_characterization(title, summary)
 ```

 **Behavior:**
 - Analyzes what was done in the attempt
 - Runs validation (tests, linting, performance checks)
-- Only the tools above are accepted in this phase; other tool calls are rejected
+- Only the tools above are accepted in this phase; other tool calls are rejected (gated in code)
 - Creates a comprehensive semantic summary including:
   - Title/label for the attempt
   - What was modified